 Expect to take your adult cat or dog for a routine vet check-up once to twice a year—definitely two times per year if they’re over seven years of age.
 The cost of a typical wellness visit can range anywhere from $50 to $400.
 Depending on the region you live in and any necessary treatments, tests, or other needs such as microchipping, costs will vary significantly.
 Paoli Vetcare and some other veterinarians offer a free first exam for new clients.
 Take advantage of this visit to get an estimate for that particular practice.

-How Much is a Vet Visit For a Kitten?
+How Much is a Vet Visit For a Kitten or Cat?

 The cost of a vet visit for your cat will depend on a few factors.
 For example, their age, their condition, and whether they need special procedures, medications, or vaccinations.
 Here’s an average price list for your kitty’s routine check-up: